emberjs/rfcs/text/0432-contextual-helpers.md

 {{/let}}
 ```

-Notably, this problem only exists in the named arguments position.
-For content
+Notably, this problem only exists in the named arguments position and only in
-and attribute positions, it would not make sense to pass a helper "by value",
+angle bracket invocations.
+For content and attribute positions, it would not
-so the ambiguity does not exist (so it always invokes).
-For sub-expression
+make sense to pass a helper "by value", so the ambiguity does not exist (so it
-positions (which includes argument positions for curly invocations), the
+always invokes).
+For sub-expression positions (which includes argument
+positions for curly invocations), the parentheses are already mandatory
-parentheses are already mandatory (otherwise it invokes the property fallback).
+(otherwise it invokes the property fallback).

-We propose to deprecate invoking global helpers in named argument positions and
+We propose to deprecate auto-invoking global helpers with no arguments in named
-require the parentheses instead.
-This will make room for unifying the global
-semantics in the future.
+argument positions for angle bracket invocations and require the parentheses
+instead.
+This will make room for unifying the global semantics in the future.

 It is also worth pointing out that, since helpers tend to be pure, helpers
 that take no arguments are exceedingly rare.